Hookup culture: Gender roles

 ways in which cultural influences can affect an individual's sexual behaviors.
 Furthermore, society judges the sexual behaviors of men and women in a completely different manner.
 For men, sex is characterized as "central to male identity," and research suggests men tend to "prefer nonrelational sex."
 In contrast, women are viewed as "sexual objects" and are normally "sexually passive compared to men."
 Society typically admires or glorifies men who frequently engage in casual sex, but women are scrutinized or admonished for the same behaviors.
 For that reason, a woman's sexual script has more focus on finding some type of commitment or relationship.
 Additionally, women pursue relationships to "protect their reputation" in college, but men have more sexual freedom without the fear of reproach.
-Females risk being called "sluts" or being accused of "getting around too much" since society has historically identified that as inappropriate behavior for females.
+Women risk being called "sluts" or being accused of "getting around too much" since society has historically identified that as inappropriate behavior for women.
 Men are not held to the same standards, particularly in high school and college.
 Men who engage in regular sexual activity are seen as successful individuals who are "players."
 In fact, men are rarely reprimanded for their sexual behavior unless they are practicing abstinence in which case their peers might say that they cannot "get any."

 Researcher Donna Freitas challenges society's perceptions of the male sexual script.
 Through conversations and interviews with men on college campuses, she states that they expressed a need to "fit in" with other males to be successful.
 Men claim to hook up more because of peer expectations, rather than to meet their own desires.
 Men also say they cannot express disapproval for hookup culture the same way that women can without facing criticism from their peers.
 To summarize, women face several risks by participating in hook-up culture, but Freitas says "men risk gaining a reputation by not being a part of it."

 However, both men and women let societal pressure influence their sexual behavior on college campuses.
 Pluralistic ignorance leads people to behave in alignment with beliefs that they attribute to their group although they are usually false, regardless of the individual's beliefs.
 Research done on a college campus found that men and women overestimate their same-gendered peers' comfort towards hookups and act in accordance with their perception of how their peers feel, rather than their own comfort level.
 Pluralistic ignorance is supported by the results that women felt moderate discomfort with intercourse during a hookup, but 32% still reported participating, and all women rated their peers' comfort higher than their own.
 The study found that men were more comfortable with all sexual behaviors discussed than women were.
 Researchers argue that both lead to negative consequences like sexual assault, especially for women.